 Sex should feel good… really, really good.
 But when it doesn’t, you may start to wonder, what’s wrong with me?
 Am I broken?
 Am I a prude?
 Am I frigid?
 Painful sex isn’t something we talk about.
 No one would look at you twice if were complaining of pain in your elbow, but in your genitals is a different story.

-On October 18th, we at Beyond Basics are breaking down those taboos and having an educational seminar, followed by an optional question and answer session at the end.
+On April 9th, we at Beyond Basics are breaking down those taboos and having an educational seminar, followed by an optional question and answer session at the end.
 We will discuss the many causes of sexual pain and how physical therapy can help.
 The event will be hosted by one of our expert therapists, Stephanie Stamas.
 Stephanie will give a detailed seminar about pelvic health and take time to clear up some common misconceptions many people have concerning their bodies and sexual function.

 The number of Americans who deal with constipation issues is massive (4 million)!
 It seems like every time I mention that I’m a pelvic floor physical therapist, another friend of a friend pulls me aside with bowel movement concerns.
 Why is it that so many people have issues?
 And more importantly – what can we do about it?
-This is the topic of our next Pelvic Health 101 seminar on October 11th at 7pm.
+This is the topic of our next Pelvic Health 101 seminar on April 2nd at 7pm.

 Not only will constipation be discussed but other bowel conditions, such as irritable bowel syndrome, fecal incontinence, bloating, and hemorrhoids will be addressed.
 The lecture will also go in depth on the role of fiber, water intake, toilet posture and pelvic floor muscles in having a successful bowel movement.
 You will even go home with easy techniques that you can implement immediately to help you get that smooth move!
 Don’t miss out on this FREE event – it’s a MUST for anyone who struggles on the porcelain throne.
 Seats are going fast!
 Light snacks and refreshments will be served.

-Bladder problems can be vexing, it may hurt for you to pee even though ever test for infection you’ve taken has come back negative.
+Bladder problems can be vexing, it may hurt for you to pee even though every test for infection you’ve taken has come back negative.
 You may find yourself incontinent after surgery or childbirth, or for no reason at all.
 You may find yourself waking up countless times to go, or needing to memorize every bathrooms’ location in the city because you go too often.

 And for those who can’t wait to learn about the bladder, check out our blog on bladder health here!